thekarlbrown/MassSMS/README.md

 $ python masssms.py targetfile

-You must create an accounts.txt file with at least 1 account to use
+You must create an accounts.txt file with at least 1 account to use, the target can be obtained at runtime

 The linked accounts use basic starttls authentication via your SMTP server